 In 1992 a ROD (1992 ROD) for OU-1 was signed by NYSDEC.
-The selected remedy in the 1992 ROD for OU-1 included: vacuum extraction of hot-spots identified in the on-site soils, groundwater recovery and treatment of the on-site portion of the contaminant plume, installation of an impermeable landfill cover, site use restrictions and environmental monitoring.
+The selected remedy in the 1992 ROD for OU-1 included: vacuum extraction of hot-spots identified in the on-Site soils, groundwater recovery and treatment of the on-Site portion of the contaminant plume, installation of an impermeable landfill cover, Site use restrictions and environmental monitoring.

 The Vacuum Extraction (VE) System and groundwater pump and treat system were installed in accordance with the 1992 ROD.
 The Air Sparging System was installed voluntarily, with the approval and oversight of the NYSDEC, as a further enhancement to source removal prior to capping the landfill.
 The VE System commenced full-scale operation in December 1994 to address contaminants in the fill/soil within OU-1.
 The Groundwater Treatment System (GWTS) was commissioned in May 1996 to address groundwater immediately downgradient of OU-1.
-The Air Sparging System has been operated since July 2000 to address groundwater within the hot spot areas of OU-1.
-The VE and Air Sparging systems are currently operating and have been effectively reducing the contaminant levels within the landfill.
+The Air Sparging System started operation in July 2000 to address groundwater within the hot spot areas of OU-1.
+The VE and Air Sparging systems were operated until January 2011 and were effective in reducing the contaminant levels within the landfill.
 In addition, an impermeable landfill cover, which has been designed, will be placed over the inactive landfill.
 Various investigations of Site media have been completed.

-Prior to construction of the impermeable cover, the operation of the VE and Air Sparging systems will be terminated.
+Prior to construction of the impermeable cover, the operation of the VE and Air Sparging systems were terminated.
 The 1992 ROD stated that the VE system and subsequent Air Sparging system would operate until specific contaminant levels were achieved or until performance data indicated that the system was no longer effective.
 Further, the 1992 ROD stated that the landfill capping of OU-1 would be implemented once NYSDEC determined that a significant mass of contamination had been removed.
 In November 2007, NYSDEC determined that significant mass had been removed from OU-1 and that the landfill capping phase could be initiated.